This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.

 During this period in the history of ERP, big corporations implemented it.
 However, most small and medium-scale businesses are left out due to the higher upfront costs.

 Interaction of ERP with other application suites is enabled in ERP II.
-An example is integrating with CRM systems.
+An example is integrating with CRM (Customer Relationship Management) systems.

 Technological advancement in accessing information using internet web browsers and mobile devices was made possible.

-ERP II adapted technological advancement with Services Oriented Architecture (SOA).
+ERP II adapted technological advancement with Service Oriented Architecture (SOA).

 Business applications are delivered as a Software as a Service (SaaS) model.
 Servers are deployed on the cloud and accessed with the rest APIs.
 Android, iOS, and browser applications are developed for delivering ERP software in the SaaS model.